apple patient

 Apple announced late Thursday evening that with the launch of iOS 15 and Co., it will begin scanning iCloud Photos in the US to look for known Child Sexual Abuse Material (CSAM) and plans to report the results to the National Center for Missing and Exploited Children (NCMEC).

-Even before Apple has announced its own plans in detail presented news of the CSAM initiative leaked out throughAs a result, security researchers have begun to raise concerns about how Apple’s new image scanning protocol could be used in the future. reported now the Financial Times.
-Apple uses a "NeuralHash" system to compare known CSAM images with photos on a user's iPhone before they are uploaded to iCloud.
+Even before Apple has announced its own plans in detail presented news of the CSAM initiative leaked out throughAs a result, security researchers have begun to raise concerns about how Apple’s new image scanning protocol could be used in the future. reported Now the Financial Times reports that Apple uses a "NeuralHash" system to compare known CSAM images with photos on a user's iPhone before uploading them to iCloud.

 Matthew Green on Apple's plan: “A really bad idea”

-If there's a match, the photo is uploaded with a cryptographic security voucher and at a certain threshold, a check is triggered to ensure the person actually has CSAM on their devices.
-Currently, Apple uses this technology to scan and match images to look for child abuse.
-But security researchers fear it could be adapted in the future to look for other types of images that are more concerning, such as anti-government signs at protests.
-In a series of tweets, John Hopkins cryptography researcher Matthew Green said CSAM scanning is a "really bad idea" because in the future it could be expanded to scan end-to-end encrypted photos, rather than just content uploaded to iCloud.
-Side note: For children, Apple is implementing a separate scanning feature that looks for sexually explicit content directly in messages that are end-to-end encrypted.
+If there's a match, the photo is uploaded with a cryptographic security voucher, and at a certain threshold, a check is triggered to ensure the person actually has CSAM on their devices.
+Currently, Apple uses this technology to scan and match images to check for child abuse.
+But security researchers fear it could be adapted in the future to look for other types of images that are more concerning, such as anti-government symbols at protests.
+In a series of tweets, John Hopkins cryptography researcher Matthew Green said that CSAM scanning is a "really bad idea" because in the future it could be expanded to scan end-to-end encrypted photos, rather than just content uploaded to iCloud.
+Side note: For children, Apple is implementing a separate scanning feature that looks for sexually explicit content directly in end-to-end encrypted messages.

 Scanning technology should be very accurate

-Green also raised concerns about the hashes Apple plans to use, as there could potentially be "collisions" where someone sends a harmless file that shares a hash with CSAM and could result in a false positive.
-As a reminder, Apple says its scanning technology has an "extremely high level of accuracy" to ensure accounts are not falsely flagged.
-Reports are manually reviewed before a person's iCloud account is disabled and a report is sent to the NCMEC.
-Green believes Apple's implementation will push other tech companies to adopt similar techniques.
+Green also raised concerns about the hashes Apple plans to use, citing the potential for "collisions" where someone sends a harmless file that shares a hash with CSAM, potentially leading to a false positive.
+As a reminder, Apple says its scanning technology has an "extremely high level of accuracy" to ensure accounts aren't falsely flagged.
+Reports are manually reviewed before a person's iCloud account is deactivated and a report is sent to the NCMEC.
+Green believes Apple's implementation will encourage other tech companies to adopt similar techniques.

 That will break the dam.
 Governments will demand it from everyone.